 The preference for open-plan living isn’t showing any sign of slowing down.
-Multi-use spaces that combine the functionality of a kitchen, living room and dining room are the norm, but to do this properly, you’ll need to account for a ventilation system that doesn’t compromise.
+Multi-use spaces that combine the functionality of a kitchen, living room and dining room are the norm, but to do this properly, you’ll need to account for an extractor fan that doesn’t compromise on aesthetics.

-With so many extractor fan options out there, we’ve selected some of the things to take into consideration.
+With so many ventilation options and extractors for kitchens out there, we’ve selected some of the things to take into consideration to help you decide on the best one for your open plan kitchen.
 Of course, if you’re having your kitchen design with Sustainable Kitchens, your designer will present you with the perfect options to suit your space (you can ask about this by emailing firstname.lastname@example.org or phoning 0117 961 6471).

 As a general rule of thumb, we recommend going for a ducted extractor as they’re far more effective for ventilating your space.
-It’ll need to be ducted to an external wall in order to work properly, so do bear that in mind.
+Ducted extractor fans work by taking the air from your kitchen and pumping it outside, effectively cleaning your air when cooking.
+With this in mind, it’ll need to be ducted to an external wall in order to work properly.

 By checking out the decibel rating, you’ll be able to work out how loud the extractor will be.
 Larger rooms will require a higher capacity extractor, but due to being more powerful, they can be a little noisier.

-Do you want your canopy to be understated, or would you rather have it as a focal point?
-Here are some examples of extractors we’ve included in our designs.
+Extractors for kitchens come in all sorts of shapes and sizes.
+When deciding on the best extractor fan for your kitchen, you need to ask yourself: do you want your canopy to be understated, or would you rather have it as a focal point?
+Here are some examples of extractors we’ve included in our projects.